 As ADFs enter the market, it is also critical to understand trends in abuse, since persons already abusing specific opioids may shift to other opioids or routes of administration if a specific opioid is replaced with an abuse-deterrent formulation.
-In Section 4, we summarize the available literature that correlate the introduction of ADFs with alternative opioid abuse patterns or methods of administration.
+In Section 4, we summarize the available literature

 Many individuals who abuse opioids do not receive a prescription from a prescriber.
-This is known as diversion, or the transfer of a prescription drug from a lawful to an unlawful channel for distribution or use.28 Diversion can occur at any of the different points in the drug delivery process: via the original manufacturing site, the wholesale distributor, the physician's office, the retail pharmacy, or the patient.105 The annual National Survey on Drug Use and Health of the Substance

-Abuse and Mental Health Services Administration, an annual self-report survey of the civilian, noninstitutionalized population in the United States, provides the only population-based data on the sources of prescription opioids for non-medical use.131 About 50% of people who misused prescription opioids got them from a friend or relative for free, while 22% got them from a doctor and only 4% bought them from a drug dealer.^{26,27} The figures vary with the intensity of the abuse: people abusing prescription opioids up to 30 days in a year are receiving the drug for free in 62% of cases.
-This goes down to 26% for those abusing more than 200 days a year, with drugs increasingly being bought from friends or from drug dealers.132
+This is known as diversion, or the transfer of a prescription drug from a lawful to an unlawful channel for distribution or use.34 Diversion can occur at any of the different points in the drug delivery process: via the original manufacturing site, the wholesale distributor, the physician's office, the retail pharmacy, or the patient.112 The annual National Survey on Drug Use and Health of the Substance Abuse and Mental Health Services Administration, an annual self-report survey of the civilian, non-institutionalized population in the United States, provides the only population-based data on the sources of prescription opioids for non-medical use.137 About 50% of people who misused prescription opioids got them from a friend or relative for free, while 22% got them from a doctor and only 4% bought them from a drug dealer.^{32,33} The figures vary with the intensity of the abuse: people abusing prescription opioids up to 30 days in a year are receiving the drug for free in 62% of cases.
+This goes down to 26% for those abusing more than 200 days a year, with drugs increasingly being bought from friends or from drug dealers.138

 The volume of prescription opioids diverted annually for non-medical use is extremely difficult to estimate.
-According to one estimation using several public and private databases, about 4% of all prescription opioid doses dispensed in 2002-2003 were used non-medically.133 Street prices of specific opioids can be a good indicator of drug availability, demand, and abuse potential.29
+According to one estimation using several public and private databases, about 4% of all prescription opioid doses dispensed in 2002-2003 were used non-medically.139 Street prices of specific opioids can be a good indicator of drug availability, demand, and abuse potential.35